 The secret to success in watercolor is “The balance of water”.
 If you are having difficulties with your results versus the Instructor’s the difference is likely between the Instructor’s paint to water ratio and yours.
 The amount of water in your brush, on the paper, and in the paint is probably different from the instructor’s.
 Well duh!
 When attending classes, workshops, or watching video, I find one secret is to CLOSELY WATCH, I mean CLOSELY what the professionals do, without any conscious thought or mention, with their brush.
 Watch closely as they move their brush between the water bowl and paint on the pallet.
 Do they tap it on a sponge, on a tissue, on their sleeve, and for how long?
 Do they touch the brush with their fingers (I do)??
 They are unconsciously adjusting the amount of water.
 It happens in a blink of an eye!

 Also very important is to observe how thick the mix of paint is on their pallet.
 Because they have a sense of how wet the paper is (which they may or may not explain) they will select a certain concentration of paint to put on the brush so watch the brush and the puddle of paint closely!!!

 Another subtle factor you must observe and be aware of is paper wetness and timing.
 You will see the instructor make some brushstrokes then STOPS and turns to explain something.
-What they are not verbalizing because it is often unconscious with them is that the paper is now drying, the paint is soaking in.
-What you may do is go back to your table and do the exact steps you just saw and consciously skip that pause and your paint over blends, over mixes, turns to mud, etc. And that, my friend, also changes everything.
+What they are not verbalizing because it is often unconscious with them is that the paper is now drying, the paint or water is soaking in.
+What you may do is go back to your table and do the exact steps you just saw and consciously skip that pause and your paint over blends, over mixes, turns to mud, etc. And ask yourself what magic must they have??